eunseon02/DynOSAM/dynosam_ros/include/dynosam_ros/displays/inbuilt_displays/README.md

 - object id
 - bounding box

-Inbuilt refers to the fact that third-party deps are needed for the visualisation.
+Inbuilt refers to the fact that no third-party deps are needed for the visualisation, instead we use standard ROS messages (mainly `visualization_msgs`) to display the object states.
+This setup is therefore more complex, and results in many more advertised topics to achieve a similar (and less flexible) display than using the custom plugin/interface combination.

 These classes are conditionally compiled:
 ```
 colcon build --cmake-args -DENABLE_DYNAMIC_SLAM_INTERFACES=OFF
 ```